Kirill Mikhaylov

-Kirill Mikhaylov (born April 2, 1983) is a Russian cross-country skier, biathlete, and four-time Paralympic Champion.
-He competed in classification category standing events.
+Kirill Mikhaylov (born 2 April 1983) is a Russian cross-country skier, biathlete, and four-time Paralympic Champion.
+He competed in the classification category, standing events.

 Mikhaylov competed in cross-country skiing at the 2006 Winter Paralympics.
 He took the gold in the men's 20 km and the bronze in the men's 10 km, standing.
-He placed 5th in the men's relay with Alfis Makamedinov and Vladimir Kiselev, and 4th in the men's 5 km, standing.
+He placed 5th in the men's relay with Alfis Makamedinov and Vladimir Kiselev and 4th in the men's 5 km, standing.

 Mikhaylov competed at the 2010 Winter Paralympics in cross-country skiing and biathlon.
-In cross-country skiing, he took the gold in the men's 1x4/2x5 km relay together with Sergey Shilov, Nikolay Polukhin and guide Andrey Tokarev, and in the 20 km, standing.
+In cross-country skiing, he took the gold in the men's 1x4/2x5 km relay together with Sergey Shilov, Nikolay Polukhin, and guide Andrey Tokarev, and in the 20 km, standing.
 He took the silver in the 1 km sprint and the 10 km, standing.
 In biathlon, he took the gold medal in the men's 3 km pursuit, standing.
-He placed 4th in the 12.5 km individual, standing.
+He placed 4th in the 12.5 km individual standing.